Ryan Tubridy: Television

 In October 2004, Tubridy Tonight began.
 This was his own live Saturday night talk show, seen as a successor to Kenny Live (formerly Saturday Night Live).
-Tubridy initially announced his intention to take over the hosting of The Late Late Show from Kenny but he later stated that he would remain as host of Tubridy Tonight, describing it as his "Jim'll Fix It job" and "little fun-size legacy".
-It was announced on 11 May 2009 that Tubridy would indeed succeed Pat Kenny as host of The Late Late Show.
+Tubridy initially announced his intention to take over the hosting of The Late Late Show from Pat Kenny but he later stated that he would remain as host of Tubridy Tonight, describing it as his "Jim'll Fix It job" and "little fun-size legacy".

+However, it was announced on 11 May 2009 that Tubridy would indeed succeed Pat Kenny as host of The Late Late Show.
 He vowed to bring back Gay Byrne's "one for everybody in the audience" catchphrase, described by Will Hanafin in the Irish Independent as an attempt to "dig up more old relics than archaeologists would on an excavation", in reference to Tubridy's passion for history.
 Tubridy said he was "very taken aback" to learn he had been selected, describing it as "a humbling honour to be asked to present such an iconic programme".
 His role as host allowed him to fulfill a childhood ambition – presenting The Late Late Toy Show – "I know this is the one that I always wanted.
 I love the fact that children are uncontaminated by the reality of adulthood".
 Tubridy Tonight concluded on 30 May 2009.

 Tubridy's first guest on The Late Late Show was Taoiseach Brian Cowen, an interview that drew an audience share of 62 per cent.
 Gay Byrne, the original host, was one of Tubridy's guests in December 2009.

-While hosting The Late Late Show, Tubridy has often clashed with his own guests, including Gordon Ramsay ("a bit, em, British for my liking"), Louis Walsh (giving Jedward a "hard time" on The Late Late Toy Show), Sinéad O'Connor (the "crazy performing monkey" incident), former MEP Paul Murphy (whose guest appearance contrasted glaringly with Miriam O'Callaghan's Prime Time interview of Enda Kenny the previous night) and Mia Farrow ("What's the matter with you anyway?
-Jesus!").
+Tubridy often clashed with his guests.
 In May 2011, a former director of television at RTÉ, Helen O'Rahilly, said of The Late Late Show: "If I was back in charge of RTÉ, you wouldn't see this utter shite on Friday night".

-In March 2012, Tubridy made his American television debut during which he discussed his book, JFK in Ireland.

 On 16 March 2023, Tubridy announced that he would be stepping down as the presenter of The Late Late Show after 14 years.
-His last show will broadcast on 26 May at the end of the current season.
+His last show was broadcast on 26 May at the end of the 2023 season.
+Tubridy requested a "low key/no fuss" finale and no wrap party was held between Tubridy and his production team after the final episode aired, and there were no speeches.
+Patrick Kielty was announced as Tubridy's successor.